AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/functions.md

 With this intuition in place, lets see how we actually perform the call.
 To make things easier, we can make a small struct that wraps the calls to something as seen in the `token_interface`s burn function below.
 This struct is just providing us a clean way to call function, but we could also just call the function directly as it is done in this function.

 :::info
 Note that the function selector is computed using one of the oracles from earlier, and that the first `Field` is wrapped in parenthesis.
-It is wrapped hence it is a struct and those are outlined in tuple-form for selector computation, `AztecAddress` becomes `(Field)`.
+Structs are outlined in tuple-form for selector computation, so they are wrapped in parenthesis--`AztecAddress` becomes `(Field)`.
 :::

 #include_code private_burn_interface /yarn-project/noir-contracts/src/contracts/token_bridge_contract/src/token_interface.nr rust

 Using this interface, we can then call it as seen below.
 All the way down at the bottom we can see that we are calling the `burn` function from the `token_interface` struct.

-The snippets is a token bridge that is burning the underlying token and creating a message for L1 to mint some assets to the `recipient` on Ethereum.
+The following snippet is from a token bridge that is burning the underlying token and creating a message for L1 to mint some assets to the `recipient` on Ethereum.

 #include_code exit_to_l1_private /yarn-project/noir-contracts/src/contracts/token_bridge_contract/src/main.nr rust